 Amended 10/6/09: This entry is somewhat dated in that it was written before the passage of the Consumer Product Safety Improvement Act (CPSIA).
 Perhaps Esther’s comments below were considered conjecture or hypothesis when they were written but much of what she said has come to pass.
 If you are not familiar with CPSIA, it is critical to read about it now.
 Under CPSIA, it is now a crime, punishable by fines and a potential prison sentence, to produce children’s items with drawstrings or ties at the neck, waist, hems etc. Since the law is ambiguous, it’s best to omit this design feature altogether.

-Esther Melander, who produces children’s wear, has written a guest entry on drawstrings and child safety in light of some recent recalls.
+Esther Melander, a children’s wear producer, has written a guest entry on drawstrings and child safety in light of some recent recalls.
 If you produce children’s wear, these issues affect you too.
 Thanks Esther!

 In 1996 the US Consumer Product Safety Commission (CPSC) created guidelines for the use of drawstrings in children’s upper outerwear.
 The guidelines specifically target drawstrings found in the hoods and waistlines of sweatshirts.
 They were created after reports of several injuries and even death of children who wore such clothing that became entangled.
 The guideline applies to clothing sized 2T-16 and is considered voluntary.

 CPSC’s drawstring guidelines do not represent a standard or mandatory requirement set by the agency.
 And, while CPSC does not sanction them as the only method of minimizing drawstring injuries, CPSC believes that these guidelines will help prevent children from strangling by their clothing drawstrings.

 Even though the guideline is considered voluntary, it would be in a DE‘s best interest to follow them.
 In the first two weeks of December 2007, there have been five recalls of children’s clothing with drawstrings!